cdurden/teaching_assets/md/md/sdm.md

 **Learning goal**: I can use inequalities to describe where a species lives.

 All types, or **species**, of living things require a specific kind of environment for survival.
 For example, we all need to live in a place that is not too hot or too cold.
 Some ecologists use mathematics to study where species can live.
-A mathematical representation of where a species can live is called a **species distribution model**.
+Let's look at an example.

 ## African forest elephant

 <img src="/static/teaching_assets/md/images/ForestElephant.jpg">

-Let's look at an example.
 The African forest elephant is one of the three living species of elephants.
-It lives in humid forests in African, and it is considered by the International Union for Conservation of Nature to be a vulnerable species, which means it is likely to become endangered unless conditions change.
+It lives in humid forests in African, and conservation organizations classify it as a vulnerable species, which means it is likely to become endangered unless conditions change.

 ## Modeling where a species can live